DorianDepriester/Elasticipy/JOSS/paper.md

 Elasticipy addresses this gap by providing:

-  - Intuitive Python-based APIs for defining and manipulating second- and fourth-order tensors, such as strain, stress and stiffness.
+  - Intuitive Python-based APIs for defining and manipulating second- and fourth-order tensors, such as strain, stress and stiffness;

-  - Support for standard crystal symmetry groups [@nye] to facilitate the definition of stiffness/compliance components.
+  - Support for standard crystal symmetry groups [@nye] to facilitate the definition of stiffness/compliance components;

   - Visualization tools for understanding directional elastic behavior.